 On the first day of class, I also tend to talk about what I call the pedagogical benefit of confusion.
 There was a study done that showed two groups of students two different instructional videos.
 One was very clearly laid out and organized the other was a bit more obtuse.
 The students who watched the first video felt that they had a good grasp of the information while the second group felt less certain.
-But, when they were tested it was the second group that better understood the information.
+But, when they were tested on the information it was the second group that better understood the content.
 Why?
 The second group had to mentally wrestle with the lecture to try to comprehend it while the first felt fine with the digested material simply being delivered to them.
 This is what we do in a drawing class.
 The students wrestle with the problem and in the process, they gain a greater understanding.

 The other thing that happens is that students get emotionally invested in their work.
 Emotion is a good thing in education.
 Passion is important.
 Possibly the most dynamic learning experience in a project is the critique.
 It happens after the student has already been emotionally engaged.
 This helps the student to get the greatest amount of impact out of the process.

-A year or two into my teaching career I had a few students complain that they weren’t learning anything.
-I, of course, knew that they were, they just weren’t realizing it.
-So, I decided half-way through the semester give the students the exact same still life that they had on the first day of class.
+A year or two into my teaching career, I had a few students complain that they weren’t learning anything.
+I, of course, knew that they were, but they just weren’t realizing it.
+So, I decided halfway through the semester to give the students the exact same still life that they had on the first day of class.
 I had them bring in both their first drawing and their most recent drawing so that they and the class could see the progress.
-It was really interesting to see the reaction of the students when they realized how much they had learned half way through the semester.
-The images in this post are a couple of examples from a drawing class I taught at William Jessup University in the Spring 2014 semester.
+It was really interesting to see the reaction of the students when they realized how much they had learned in a few weeks.
+The images in this post are a couple of examples from a drawing class I taught at William Jessup University.